cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `tokenization`

 Description: turns on tokenization for column.
+Deprecated since 0.93.0 - use non-empty `token_type` instead.

 [Read more](/acra/security-controls/tokenization/) about tokenization.